top of page

 A LITTLE BIT ABOUT ME

 Immersed in the life of independent schools since 2000, Pascale is a seasoned Diversity, Equity, and Inclusion practitioner and educator.
 Throughout his career Pascale has been focused on matters of diversity, equity, and inclusion as a DEI Director at Middlesex School and Concord Academy, a Dean of Students, and a teacher.
 In the classroom, Pascale has taught history, humanities, and English and has been engaged in curriculum development centered on DEI initiatives.
-Additionally, over the past fourteen years, Pascale has led a cohort of colleagues in conducting two national surveys and made three films (Shared Voices, Mosaic: Out of many, we are one, and Shared Voices 2) on the experiences of faculty of color in independent schools.
-Pascale regularly presents his work for the Association of Independent Schools New England (AISNE), the National Association of Independent Schools (NAIS) and other organizations.
-He has been a member of the AISNE Diversity Practitioners Planning Committee and a faculty member for the NAIS Diversity Leadership Institute (formerly Summer Diversity Institute).
+Additionally, since 2007, Pascale has led a cohort of colleagues in conducting a series of national surveys and has made three films on the experiences of faculty of color in independent schools.
+Pascale regularly presents his work for the Association of Independent Schools New England (AISNE), the National Association of Independent Schools (NAIS), the Connecticut Association of Independent Schools (CAIS), the Northwest Association of Independent Schools (NWAIS) and other organizations.
+He has been a member of the AISNE Diversity Practitioners Planning Committee and a faculty member for the NAIS Diversity Leadership Institute.
 He is a graduate of Choate Rosemary Hall, and he holds a B.A. in American Studies.

 AISNE-0688 (1).jpg